Project Overview

 Leveraging Demonstration Learning and Invariant Representations for Modular Assembly and Cable Manipulation

-This master's thesis focuses on developing an autonomous robotic system capable of performing precise manipulation of rigid and deformable objects.
-The system utilizes kinesthetic demonstration, invariant trajectory representations, and perception-driven planning to insert Ethernet cables and interact with modular components under real-world constraints.
+This master’s thesis develops an autonomous robotic system able to manipulate rigid and deformable objects.
+The approach combines kinesthetic demonstration, invariant trajectory representations (DHB), and vision-based perception to insert Ethernet cables and interact with modular components under real-world constraints.

 Key Features

-• Invariant Representation (DHB): Encodes task-relevant motion in a bidirectional Denavit-Hartenberg space for consistent reproduction in different spatial conditions.
+Encodes motion in a bidirectional Denavit–Hartenberg space, enabling robust reproduction across spatial configurations.

-• Vision-Based Perception: Uses ArUco markers and Intel RealSense depth sensing for object pose detection and 3D environment awareness.
+Intel RealSense depth sensing and ArUco markers provide 6D pose estimation and 3D environment awareness.

-• Learning from Demonstration: Kinesthetic demonstrations allow intuitive programming of cable manipulation skills.
+Kinesthetic teaching for intuitive programming of cable manipulation skills.

 System Architecture